JamesParrott/sDNA_GH/README.md

 ### Usage.
 #### Components.
 ##### Automatic multi-tools.
 Each sDNA tool has its own a Grasshopper component.
-To run a tool (all but the Config one which always runs anyway), a True value, e.g. from a Boolean toggle component, must be connected to its component's `go` Input Param.
-To group together common workflows, unless an option is set not to, some tools by default also automatically run other tools before or after they run themselves.
+To run a tool a True value, e.g. from a Boolean toggle component, must be connected to its component's `go` Input Param [^note].
+To group together common work flows, unless an option is set not to, some tools by default also automatically run other tools before or after they run themselves.
 For example, this allows an entire sDNA process to be run on Rhino Geometry, with the results from the sDNA calculation being used to recolour the Rhino geometry, from one single sDNA tool component.
 When placed on the canvas, each component adds in Params for all its required Input and Output arguments (if the Params are not already present), including those of any automatically added tools.
 Extra customisation can be carried out by adding in extra Params too.
 Such extra user added Params are not removed.

+[note] All except the Load_Config tool which runs when placed or its Inputs are updated, and Unload_sDNA_GH on which `unload` does the same thing as `go`.

 ##### Running individual tools.
 Multiple sDNA_GH components can be chained together to run in sequence by connecting the `OK` Output Param of one component, to the `go` Input Param of the component(s) to be run afterwards.
-To work with a Grasshopper Colour Gradient tool, to show fewer Input and Output Params on each component, or to customise sDNA_GH behaviour, e.g. to conect in different inputs and outputs between individual tools running, advanced users may prefer to run only one tool at  atime turn off  any of the "auto_" options: `auto_get_Geom`, `auto_read_Usertext`, `auto_write_Shp`, `auto_read_Shp` and `auto_plot_data` by setting to `false`.
+To work with a Grasshopper Colour Gradient tool, to show fewer Input and Output Params on each component, or to customise sDNA_GH behaviour, e.g. to conect in different inputs and outputs between individual tools running, advanced users may prefer to run only one tool at  atime turn off  any of the `auto_` options: `auto_get_Geom`, `auto_read_Usertext`, `auto_write_Shp`, `auto_read_Shp` and `auto_plot_data` by setting to `false`.
 How to do this is described below.

 #### Options.
 sDNA_GH is highly customisable.
 This customisation is controlled by setting options.
 Any option in a component can be read by adding an Output Param and renaming it to the name of the option.
 Similarly, any option in a component can be changed by adding an Input Param and renaming it to the name of the option, and connecting it to the new value.
 Entire options data structures (`opts`) may also be passed in from other components as well, via Grasshopper connections.